Overview: What Is Telehealth?

 Types of Telehealth Software

-Real time (synchronous) telehealth utilizes computers and webcams to enable live communication between a patient and a doctor, no matter where they are.
+Real time (synchronous) telehealth utilizes computers and DSLR as webcams to enable live communication between a patient and a doctor, no matter where they are.

 Store and forward (asynchronous) telehealth transmits stored information like digital images for later diagnosis by a specialist like a radiologist or dermatologist.
 This method is particularly useful in case of emergencies that occur with a patient at a remote site.